 Chitarra al ragu was next out.
 Handmade Abruzzo egg spaghetti in a rich ragu sauce.
 A relatively simple dish on paper, but it’s so hard to get it right without it becoming boring and repetitive from Italian to Italian restaurant.
 Here they have used extremely good quality and well made, fresh pasta.
 In a rich sauce that hadn’t been drench in pecorino and the acidity was well balanced, sometimes I find the tomatoes can be undercooked leaving the dish to taste a bit acidic.
 A good solid dish.

 We also ordered a side of turnip tops with beans which came in a lovely broth and plenty of olive oil, seasoned beautifully.
-My only complaint was that arrived at the table a little cold and had to be eaten very quickly.
+My only complaint was that arrived at the table a little cold and had to be eaten very quickly which wasn't a problem considering what animals we are when it comes to food of any kind, cold or hot.

 We followed the meal with a classic tiramisu.
 This version adds a generous helping of red berries, which unfortunately do not go well and their tartness spoilt the dessert.
 The tiramisu itself was nice but quite tame and holding back on big flavours, pleasant enough to satisfy my endless sweet craving though.

 If you’re looking for Italian food in London which is slightly less cliché then a lot of others restaurants, top quality modern deco, excellent wines and some outstanding service then look no further.
-Its current downfall is not being busy enough so forgive it for the time being if lacking in atmosphere.
-Apologies for the poor photos.
+Its current downfall is not being busy enough, so do forgive it for the time being if lacking in atmosphere.
+Apologies for the poor photos, my camera skills are appalling.